 In this comprehensive long-term project, the influences of a wide range of modulating factors (e.g., work conditions, stress, lifestyle, physical fitness, infections, personality traits, genetics) on cognitive functions and their neurophysiological correlates will be tested, but also upon the immune system and other physiological functions.

 The Dortmund Vital Study started in 2016.
 A cohort of up to 800 participants between 20 and 70 years old (equally distributed across all age groups) undergoes an extensive test battery.
-It will allow us to develop and evaluate highly specific hypotheses on the mechanisms of healthy aging, by follow-up measurements (every 5 years) and the combination of elaborated experimental paradigms reflecting basic cognitive functions (such as attention, executive control, memory updating), modern EEG methodology, magnetic resonance imaging (MRI) and the analysis of relevant biochemical data.
+It will allow us to develop and evaluate highly specific hypotheses on the mechanisms of healthy aging, by follow-up measurements (every 5 years, starting in 2021) and the combination of elaborated experimental paradigms reflecting basic cognitive functions (such as attention, executive control, memory updating), modern EEG methodology, magnetic resonance imaging (MRI) and the analysis of relevant biochemical data.
 Work-related human factors (e.g. type of work) and the role of work conditions (like stress or job satisfaction) will be of particular interest.

 Embedding on Site: